Clearing helps applicants who have not secured a place at university or college, for whatever reason, to find places on university courses.

 It could be, yes.
 We can only discuss your application with you, and not with your parents, carers, advisers or friends.
 Vacancies can be filled extremely quickly so if you’re not around at the start of Clearing, places on your chosen course may have gone to other people.

-No, entry requirements will not necessarily be lower on results day or afterwards.
-Check with our Clearing helpline on 0161 247 3000 to see if you meet the entry requirements for the course you are interested in.
+No, entry requirements are not necessarily lower on Results Day or afterwards.
+You will need to check with us if you meet the entry requirements for the course you are interested in.

 Don’t worry – if you have met all the conditions then your place will be confirmed in due course, and will be shown on UCAS Track.